Getting Started

 Domain mode

 If the machine is part of a domain, then at the time of queue creation, only the domain user that created the queue will have Send permissions granted.
-The Everyone user group and Anonymous user group will NOT have Send permissions.
-If all the endpoints which need to communicate are running under the same domain account, no further configuration is required.
+The Everyone and Anonymous groups will NOT have Send permissions.
+If all the endpoints that need to communicate run under the same domain account, no further configuration is required.
 However, if the endpoints are run using different domain accounts, the Send permission on the receiving endpoint's input queue must be explicitly granted to the domain user account of the sending endpoint.

 Workgroup mode

-If the machine is connected to a workgroup, the Send permission is granted to the Everyone and Anonymous user groups by Windows.
-Any endpoint will be able to send messages to any other endpoint without further configuration.
+If the machine is connected to a workgroup, Windows grants the Send permission to the Everyone and Anonymous user groups.
+Any endpoint can send messages to any other endpoint without further configuration.

 Well-known group names and queue access rights